 Research the Card Catalog

 Hints can be incredibly handy, but you have to explore them closely to ensure they match the ancestors you’re researching.
-Did you know that there are steps you can take to improve the quality of the hints you’re getting?
-In the presentation, Master Ancestry.com Hints, you’ll learn how hints work and how to create a family tree designed for successful hints, as well as what to do with them once you get them.
-Sign up for the workshop to learn more.
+There are steps you can take to improve the quality of the hints you’re receiving, and that includes making sure your online tree is as accurate as you can make it.